NASA-PDS/pds-view/README.txt

-The PDS 2010 project contains the web site that serves as the entry point for the PDS 2010 effort.
-It also includes the POM that should be inherited by all of the 2010 projects.
-The site should be online at http://pds-cm.jpl.nasa.gov/2010/.
+The PDS4 project contains the web site that serves as the entry point for the PDS4 effort.
+It also includes the POM that should be inherited by all of the PDS4 projects.
+The site should be online at http://pds-cm.jpl.nasa.gov/pds4/.
 If it is not accessible, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.